-In their relationships with colleagues, ethical faculty members:
+In their relationships with colleagues, faculty members:

-- a. encourage colleagues in their individual development. - b. base professional judgments of colleagues on their contributions, actual or potential, to the subject, the College, and the profession, and not on a desire to keep another faculty member in a particular position or to gain a competitive advantage. - c. in advising students about the selection of courses, are careful to deal fairly with the professional reputation of their colleagues. - d. seek to arrive at a solution of conflict of ideas or activities among faculty colleagues through amicable discussion in an effort to reach agreement acceptable to all.
-If a solution cannot be found by this means the individuals involved may resort to the grievance procedure outlined in the "Grievance Committee" (See: section 2.25.3).
+- a. are expected to treat their colleagues in the same way they would like to be treated themselves and encourage colleagues in their individual development. - b. base professional judgments of colleagues on their contributions, and not on a desire to keep another faculty member in a particular position or to gain a competitive advantage.

+- c. in advising students about the selection of courses, are careful to deal fairly with the professional reputation of their colleagues. - d. initiate reconciliation where conflict occurs, seeking to resolve the issue and restore the relationship.
+If the matter is not resolved through private conversation, the faculty should seek the support of a school dean to assist in facilitating dialogue and finding common ground.
+If further support is needed, the VPAA may be engaged to provide additional perspective and oversight in pursuit of reconciliation.
+Should resolution still not be reached, the individuals may then engage the formal process outlined in section 2.25.3 Grievance Committee.